The Best Women's Trail Running Shoes for 2017

 The third lightest shoe is the HOKA ONE ONE Challenger ATR 3 weighing only 8.80 oz.
 The light construct of this shoe is surprising for its level of cushioning.
 Our testers felt light and breezy over all types of terrain.
 The lightweight nature also makes the shoe nimble and fast.
-Similar to the Salming Element this shoe held a lot of water in our water tests (4.45), but dried out much quicker than the Elements making it a better option for wet weather (4-5 hours).
-Other great lightweight contenders include: Saucony Peregrine 7 (DW= 9.3 oz, WH=4.4 oz), HOKA ONE ONE Speedgoat (DW=9.65 oz, WW = 3.8 oz)
+Similar to the Salming Element this shoe held a lot of water in our water tests (4.45 oz) but dried out much quicker than the Elements making it a better option for wet weather (4-5 hours).
+Another great lightweight contender: Saucony Peregrine 7 (DW= 9.3 oz, WH=4.4 oz)

 Lightest when Wet